In this article:

 If Mary does not want employees of one branch seeing the work of other branches, she may need to add a participant type to each action for permission reasons.

-Mike works for a large company where they have separate offices and wish to divide the Actions between them for permission, documents generation and reporting reasons.
+Mike works for a large company where they have separate offices and wish to divide the actions between them for permission, generating documents, and reporting.
 They are not using Actionstep Accounting.

 Was this article helpful?